hundredblocks/ml-powered-applications/README.md

 `pip install -r requirements.txt`

+The library uses a few models from spacy.
+To download the small and large English model (required to run the app and the notebooks), run these commands from a terminal with your virtualenv activated:

+`python -m spacy download en_core_web_sm`

+`python -m spacy download en_core_web_lg`

 Finally, the notebooks and library leverage the `nltk` package.
 The package comes with a set of resources that need to be individually downloaded.
 To do so, open a Python session in an activated virtual environment, import